Are you fit for the new ski season?

 - Twice a week, you should strengthen your stamina with endurance training such as jogging, cycling, nordic walking, rollerblading or cross-country skiing.

 - Don't forget to warm up for 15 minutes before each training session.

 - Do some stretching after training to promote flexibility of the muscles and joints.

 Exercise tips from ski racer Stefan Brennsteiner

-Here, the Austrain A-squad ski racer and olympian from niedernsill shows you three ski training exercises to strengthen your back and legs optimally.
-It is important to do three sets with 15 repeats s for all three exercises; it should get pretty strenuous.
+Here, the Austrain A-squad ski racer and olympian from Niedernsill shows you three ski training exercises to strengthen your back and legs optimally.
+It is important to do three sets with 15 repeats for all three exercises; it should get pretty strenuous.

 You stand on one leg, extend both arms and the other leg until a diagonal is formed.
 Then you bring both arms and the free leg in towards the body.
 With this exercise, you strengthen your lower back and practice your balance.
 The Superman is also very well suited for a warm-up.

 The lunge squat prepares the front of your thights and your gluteal muscles optimally for the demands on the ski slope.
 In addition, power and balance are equally helped.